corpusops/corpusops.bootstrap/doc/docker_build_chain.md

 ### overview

-- Problem with dockerfiles is that we can't control how a build container is run, nor privileged mode or volumes nor sec options.
+- Problem with dockerfiles is that we can't control how a build container is run, nor privileged mode or volumes nor security options.

 - This can be problematic where you use systemd based images and want to have systemd at provision time.